 - As already mentioned, the F6 is smaller and lighter requiring significantly lower power consumption; fewer batteries.

-– Buttons on the F6 are slightly larger and rubberized, easier for fingers to find.
-Buttons on the F5 are slightly smaller and more difficult to find, especially with gloved hands.
+- Buttons on the F6 are slightly larger and rubberized, easier for fingers to find.
+Buttons on the F5 are slightly smaller and more difficult to find, especially with gloves on.

-– The F6 is the only Nikon camera to employ their Creative Lighting System.
-Even with the SU-800 control head, no other camera has the circuitry to trigger remote flash.
+- The F6 is the only Nikon camera to employ their Creative Lighting System.
+Even with the SU-800 control head, no other camera has the CLS circuitry.

 - ADR – Aperture Direct Readout.
 If you switch back and forth between older cameras (pre-command dial interface) and the F5/F6 you’ll appreciate the F5’s ADR window in the viewfinder allowing you to view lens aperture setting on the lens’s barrel – and not be forced to lock the lens to minimum aperture before being able to shoot.
 The F6 has no mechanism to do this except a Custom Setting Menu option allowing you to “always” use the lens’s aperture ring.
 The F5 also has this setting.

 - The F5 accommodates the convenience but structural vulnerability of interchangeable viewfinders.
 The F6 does not use interchangeable viewfinders and is structurally more secure because of it.